ceph/ceph/doc/rados/configuration/mon-config-ref.rst

 Ceph provides a default path where Ceph Monitors store data.
 For optimal performance in a production Ceph Storage Cluster, we recommend running Ceph Monitors on separate hosts and drives from Ceph OSD Daemons.
-As leveldb uses ``mmap()`` for writing the data, Ceph Monitors flush their data from memory to disk very often, which can interfere with Ceph OSD Daemon workloads if the data store is co-located with the OSD Daemons.
+As RocksDB uses ``mmap()`` for writing the data, Ceph Monitors flush their data from memory to disk very often, which can interfere with Ceph OSD Daemon workloads if the data store is co-located with the OSD Daemons.